-Statutory Accounting Principles (SAP) – a set of accounting principles set forth by the National Association of Insurance Commissioners used to prepare statutory financial statements for insurance companies.
+Statutory Accounting Principles (SAP) – a set of accounting principles set forth the National Association of Insurance Commissioners used to prepare statutory financial statements for insurance companies.

-Securitization of Insurance Risk – a method for insurance companies to access capital and hedge risks by converting policies into securities that can be sold in financial markets.
+Securitization of Insurance Risk – a method for insurance companies to access capital and hedge risks converting policies into securities that can be sold in financial markets.

 Security – a share, participation, or other interest in property or in an enterprise of the issuer or an obligation of the issuer.

 Self-Insurance – type of insurance often used for high frequency low severity risks where risk is not transferred to an insurance company but retained and accounted for internally.

 Separate Account – segregated funds held and invested independently of other assets an insurer for the purpose of a group retirement fund.

 Short-term Disability – a company standard defining a period of time employees are eligible for short-term disability coverage, typically for 2 years or less.